 Details of person reporting the incident

 Name:

 Phone number:

 Email address:

 Date of incident:

 Where did the incident take place?

 Description of the incident

 Name(s) of those involved in the incident:

 Age(s) of child(ren) involved:

-Was the incident Child on child Child on adult Adult on child Adult on adult Staff member on child
+Was the incident Child on child Child on adult Adult on child Adult on adult Staff member on child Image: Child on adult

 Type of incident Sexual Profanity Violence Bullying Grooming Other Please give details

 How was the content accessed?
 School internet via a PC/laptop via a tablet via a mobile phone via email Tablet using alternative provider mobile phone using an alternative provider Via an internet browser via a social media website via an app What action was taken in relation to those involved in the incident?

 What action was taken regarding the site/content accessed?

 What follow-up action was taken?

 Referral to LADO Referral to Children's Social Care Advice to parents

 Police investigation Other

 Please provide details:

-Policy written February 2018
+Policy written January 2018

-Adopted by Governing Body
+Adopted by Governing Body September 2019

-Review date February 2021
+Review date January 2021

-The Federated Governing Body has reviewed this policy with careful consideration of our approach to equalities as outlined in the Equalities Policy, December 2016.
+The Governors have reviewed this policy with careful consideration of our approach to equalities as outlined in the Federation Equalities Policy.

-We would like to acknowledge the work of other colleagues in drafting this policy in particular the LGFL.
+We would like to acknowledge the work of other colleagues in drafting this policy.
 We have drawn on a range of sources including policies from other schools, good practice guides, published schemes and LA and Statutory guidelines where appropriate.